 Have an open mind – Remember, mediation is quite different from a court hearing in that the goal is not to prove who is right and who is wrong.
 Rather, the goal is to reach an agreement that both parties can live with.
 This means that a mindset of compromise is necessary for mediation to work.
 So if you go in with your guard up, the process may not work as expected.

 Understand your attorney’s role – You probably hired your lawyer for his or her tenacity in getting what you want.
 But in mediation, it is not expected that he or she be a bulldog or an intimidator.
 He or she will advise you of the pros and cons of a particular choice, but your lawyer will not likely be an advocate in this setting.
-This is because the choices are yours to make, because the goal is compromise.
+This is because the choices are yours to make because the goal is compromised.

 Consider the costs of litigation going forward – Going into mediation, you probably already know that litigation is expensive, and that protracted legal battles are not likely to be friendly to your bank account.
 With that in mind, it is helpful to consider what you absolutely need and be willing to compromise on other issues.